sentinel-energy/friendly_data/doc/hands-on.rst

 need to be followed.
 We will start by understanding the conventions, so that working with the files later on will make sense.

-Following which, we will look at how to work with the files.
-There are two ways of doing that: using the command line interface (CLI), and from a Python program using the Python API.
+There are two ways of working with the files: using the command line interface (CLI), and from a Python program using the Python API.

 .. contents:: Table of Contents
    :depth: 2